Early Years Count Education Initiative

 Our goal is to give disadvantaged children a fair start, and that’s exactly what we’ve been doing.

-As a result, we’ve dramatically improved the quality of early childhood education for thousands of young children in Head Start classrooms and other centers throughout the county.
-Now more children start school ready and eager to continue learning.
+Through this work, we’ve dramatically improved the quality of early childhood education for thousands of young children in Head Start classrooms and other centers throughout the county, as well as a growing number of kindergarten and first-grade classrooms.
 And that’s good for the entire community.